Fuzzball Documentation

 file7.txt file8.txt file999.txt file9.txt

-Note that the filenames are numbered, but that number 1 is missing and the last file is 999.
-The commands in our job cannot just iterate on file numbers.
+Note that the filenames are numbered, but that file number 1 is missing and the last file is 999.
+The commands in our job cannot just iterate over file numbers.

 Here is a generic Fuzzfile that will let you iterate through a directory of files and perform some action on them in a parallel workflow.
-In this example, we simply echo the contents of each file with ascii-art, but you can change the command to do whatever you want.
+In this example, we will calculate a mean of the numbers in each file, but you can change the command to do whatever you want.
+To keep this workflow self contained, the files are generated in the first (non-parallel) step.
+You can think of this as the data collection step.

 version: v1